vanisingh-24/hacktoberfest/beginner/readme.md

-Tutorial How to using Git
+Tutorial On How to use Git